Isaac Hong: 2019–2023: JTBC's Superband, budding popularity

 Beginning in April 2019, Hong "garnered popularity after participating in the first season of Superband (TV program) on JTBC.
 Hong first appearance on the show is in Episode 2, during the audition round.
 Hong performed his original song "Spring", while singing and playing acoustic guitar.
 From episodes 3 until 9, Hong joined and created various bands, winning two out of three rounds.
 In Episode 10, Hong placed seventh out of nine teams, with his team's highest judge score being 90 and lowest being 78.
 Hong joined his final team, Moné, making it to the show's finals.
 Moné finished the show in fourth place.

 The same year, Hong released the singles "You Liked Me in My Dreams" and "Campfire", as well as the song "Ruin", which was released on the Original Sound Track for the Korean television show Strangers from Hell).
 Hong made his first appearance on Dreaming Radio, a radio program broadcast on MBC FM4U and hosted by the Korean music producer Park Kyung.
 Throughout 2019, he maintained a regular presence on the show, appearing 11 times that year.
 On the 6 December 2019, Hong released an EP titled The Important Little Things.
 The EP is 15 minutes long and comprises four songs.
 On the 31 December, Hong did his first interview (with Studio Flo).

 In 2020, Hong released the single "Without You" and featured on the soundtrack of The Uncanny Counter with the song "Close Your Eyes".
 He made his acting debut as a guest actor in Lee Ji-Hyung's musical play The Home and also appeared on JTBC's show Hidden Singer 6 Episode 12 as a member of the show's celebrity panel.
-Hong also participated in the making and production of the musical film Da Capo (다시 만난 날들, lit.
-'The days we met again')), which was released on the 22nd of September 2020, as both an actor and a music director.
+Hong also participated in the making and production of the musical film Da Capo), which was released on the 22nd of September 2020, as both an actor and a music director.
 Da Capo was the opening film of the 16th Jecheon International Music & Film Festival.
 As part of this project, Hong released his first album titled Da Capo on 22 September 2020.